Pennsylvania High School cancels planned production of Spamalot

 “Drama productions are supposed to be community events.
 They are supposed to be performances that families can attend.
 To me, this type of material make (sic) it very hard for that to take place.
 I don’t want members of the community staying home because they feel the material is too risque or controversial.”

-There’s no point in arguing that Spamalot is appropriate for “all ages;” the bawdy and irreverent humor is over the heads of most elementary school students.
+It’s difficult to argue that Spamalot is appropriate for “all ages;” the bawdy and irreverent humor is over the heads of most elementary school students.
 Requiring that school productions be appropriate for “all ages” sounds like an acceptable stance, but it’s not policy or past practice at the school.
 In 2012, South Williamsport produced Pippin.
 It’s a delightful show with wonderful music – it also includes patricide, promiscuity, war, and a finale that incites the protagonist to immolate himself.
 Other past productions include Grease and Bye Bye Birdie, shows which have teenage characters drinking, smoking, and mooning.

 Smith’s second point is: